Allan70/CSC423-Special-Topics-Project/README.md

 # Milestone 1

 The data brought in  from Kaggle.
-It contains 1GB of data consists of more than four hundred thousand (400, 000) handwritten names collected through charity projects.in the link below.
+It contains 1GB of data consists of more than four hundred thousand (400, 000) handwritten names collected through charity projects in the link below.

 [ Hand-written Data Source ](https://www.kaggle.com/datasets/landlord/handwriting-recognition?resource=download)